Gitpabora/Data_reduction_compression/README.md

 The data is projected onto its orthogonal subspace, that may help in reducing unwanted input data.

 ![svd image](data/output/SVD_image.png)
-The image is referenced from Internet sources
+Note: The image is referenced from Internet sources

 Algorithm
 refernce:  https://iopscience.iop.org/article/10.1088/1757-899X/263/4/042082